Bal Thackeray: 1999–2012

-In 2006, Thackeray's nephew Raj Thackeray broke away from Shiv Sena to form the Maharashtra Navnirman Sena (MNS) during Thackeray's retirement and appointment of his son, Uddhav rather than Raj as the leader of Shiv Sena.
-Narayan Rane also quit around that time.
+In November 2005 Thackeray's nephew Raj Thackeray broke away from Shiv Sena and form the Maharashtra Navnirman Sena (MNS) on 9 March 2006 during Thackeray's retirement and appointment of his son, Uddhav rather than Raj as the leader of Shiv Sena.
+Narayan Rane also quit around 3 July 2005 at that time.

 The Sena acted as a "moral police" and opposed Valentine's Day celebrations.
 On 14 February 2006, Thackeray condemned and apologised for the violent attacks by its Shiv Sainiks on a private celebration in Mumbai.
 "It is said that women were beaten up in the Nallasopara incident.
 If that really happened, then it is a symbol of cowardice.
 I have always instructed Shiv Sainiks that in any situation women should not be humiliated and harassed."
 Thackeray and the Shiv Sena remained opposed to it, although they indicated support for an Indian alternative.

 In 2007, he was briefly arrested and let out on bail after referring to Muslims as 'Green Poison' during a Shiv Sena rally.

 On 27 March 2008, in protest to Thackeray's editorial, leaders of Shiv Sena in Delhi resigned, citing its outrageous conduct towards non-Marathis in Maharashtra and announced that they would form a separate party.
 Addressing a press conference, Shiv Sena's North India chief Jai Bhagwan Goyal said the decision to leave the party was taken because of the partial attitude of the party high command towards Maharashtrians.
 Goyal further said that Shiv Sena is no different from Khalistan and Jammu and Kashmir militant groups which are trying to create a rift between people along regional lines.
 The main aim of these forces is to split our country.
 Like the Maharashtra Navnirman Sena, the Shiv Sena too has demeaned North Indians and treated them inhumanely.